911 Emergency Calling

 Preparation for Next Generation 911 (NG911) implementation as outlined in CRTC decision 2017-182 and updated in Telecom Decision CRTC 2025-67, which extended the deadline for telecommunications providers to update their networks for NG911 voice services to March 31, 2027.

-For more information about 911 obligations for VoIP service providers in Canada, please visit the CRTC website.
+Canada: For more information about 911 obligations for VoIP service providers, visit the CRTC website.

 Placing 911 Calls